The NHL playoffs are down to just four teams as the Stanley Cup semifinals are officially set.

 On the offensive side, right wing Tyler Toffoli leads the way in both goals and assists.
 He’s got 10 points, while center Nick Suzuki is second in the playoffs with eight.

-William Karlsson tops the rest of his teammates with 11 points thus far, however, eight total skaters have at least seven points.
+William Karlsson tops the rest of his teammates with 11 points thus far; however, eight skaters have at least seven points each.

 According to DraftKings Sportsbook WV, Vegas is the heavy favorite to start the series.
 The online sportsbook shows the Knights at -400, while the Canadiens are available at +315.